 I mark the words 'eight companies'...
 Therefore, this is a matter which the hon.
 Finance Minister must look into.
-As far as the question of black money is concerned, until and unless you take measures to reform tax structure and, go into the reasons why and how the people are accumulating this black, money or money for parallel economy, no amount of voluntary disclosures, police raids, punitive measures, may help.
+As far as the question of black money is concerned, until and unless you take measures to reform tax structure and go into the reasons why and how the people are accumulating this money or money for parallel economy, no amount of voluntary disclosures, police raids, punitive measures, may help.
 It is time to have another look at the structure of the mixed economy as a whole.
-We have to think, in terms whether creation of shortages, running mills at lower capacity giving them more profits than they could otherwise get when they run efficiently and to full capacity, will help the economy.
+We have to think in terms whether creation of shortages, running mills at lower capacity giving them more profits than they could otherwise get when they run. efficiently and to full capacity, will help the economy.
 If the corporate sector can get more profits, hidden or otherwise, only then they will go in for more production.
 Therefore, Sir, the question of black money is to be tackled at the source from where it trickles down.
-If we are not able to do it, we must take it that these two or three Or four exercises which have been done since Independence, have failed.
-Sir, the parallel economy is such which the House as a whole has alway, condemned but have we any other way out?
+If we are not able to do it, we must take it that these twoor three or four exercises which have been done since Independence. have failed.
+Sir, the parallel economy is such which the House as a whole has always condemned but have we any other way out?
 We expect the hon.
 Finance Minister to spell out some action.
-We do not want him to tell us that he is going to do but we do expect that he will cake some action by which this black money or unaccounted money may be curbed.
+We do not want him to tell us that he is going to do but we do expect that he will take some action by which this black money or unaccounted money may be curbed.

 Lastly, I would like to say one thing more, that is about the land prices.
-It has been rightly said that a Bill is about t_0 come with regard to capital gains tax.
-But what about the price of land that is shooting up for which the Government, the semi-Government sector^ that is the DDA and other development authorities of various towns are equally responsible?
+It has been rightly said that Bill is about to come with regard to capital gains tax. what about the price of land that is shooting up for which the Government, the semi-Government that is the DDA and other development authorities of various towns are equally responsible?
 Will it not be the time that we have another look as to how these development authorities are working?
-I would also request that fo_r distribution, we should encourage help, support and give assistance to corporate sector which may-
+I would also that for distribution, we should encourage help, support and give assistance to corporate sector which may be the only means by which better distribution can be done.
+With these words, I conclude.
+Thank you,